jirehhuang/test-obsidian-vault/Inbox/temp-note.md

-This is a temporary note.
+This is an updated temporary note.